 The Railway Stakes is a 1600 metre race for three-year-olds and upwards run under open handicap conditions.
 It is held by the Western Australia Turf Club at Ascot in November during the Perth summer racing carnival.

 The Railway Stakes has a long history and was first run as a principal race over 12 furlongs (about 2400 metres) in 1887 when it was won by Nimrod.
+Its name comes from the opening of the Fremantle to Midland rail line.
 Like many of the older races it has had several changes in distance.
 From 1972 to 1981 it was run over 1500 metres and since 1984 it has been run over 1600 metres.

 Track: Good Weather: Fine